United States 14 min

 It should be noted that in the US, typical benefits such as vacation time, maternity leave, health insurance, etc. aren't legally required.
 However, it’s standard practice to offer them.

-For example, US citizens are entitled to up to 12 weeks of unpaid vacation time.
+US citizens are entitled to up to 12 weeks of unpaid vacation time.
 Since there is no federal law regulating minimum paid vacation time, it’s left up to the state.
 Having said that, the standard is 10 to 12 days of paid vacation time.

 If you want to remain competitive, however, it’s a good idea to offer any potential US candidates more than the “standard” vacation time.
-Additionally, comprehensive health insurance coverage is one of the most important benefits you can offer an American employee, as there are no public healthcare systems currently in place.

 As part of our global employment services, Remote can create a globally compliant and competitive compensation package that can help you attract and retain top talent in the US.
 This includes providing benefits for contractors as well.

-You can learn more about the most relevant benefits for a US workforce in our benefits guide
+You can learn more about the most relevant benefits for a US workforce in our benefits guide.

 US severance pay and employee terminations

-The FLSA does not legally require employers to pay their US employees severance pay upon notice or termination.
-However, many employers offer severance pay as part of their benefits package, which means that it is part of the documented employment agreement and therefore legally enforceable under contract.
 Keep in mind that most employment in the United States is considered “at will,” meaning that there’s no specification regarding a period of time during which employment is considered active.
 Therefore, barring an employment contract with specific terms, employees can give notice or simply quit for any reason at any time.
 Employers may also terminate employees in the same manner.

 The definition of employee and independent contractor varies from country to country.
 In the US, an employee is someone who is on a company’s payroll, receiving weekly wages and benefits in exchange for loyalty to a specific role.
 An independent contractor is someone who works for a company while maintaining full autonomy and flexibility and does not receive any sort of benefits.